lervag/vimtex/DOCUMENTATION.md

 errors after compilation.

 The files `vimtex/autoload/vimtex/qf/*.vim` define different types of log parsers.
-E.g., `qf/bibtex.vim` is used to parse `.blg` files for bibtex related warnings and errors, and `qf/latexlog.vim` parses `.log` files for LaTeX warnings and errors. `qf/pulp.vim` defines an alternative log parser that can be used instead of `latexlog.vim`.
+E.g., `qf/bibtex.vim` is used to parse `.blg` files for BibTeX related warnings and errors, and `qf/latexlog.vim` parses `.log` files for LaTeX warnings and errors. `qf/pulp.vim` defines an alternative log parser that can be used instead of `latexlog.vim`.
 See also `:help g:vimtex_quickfix_method`.